egiacomazzi/Littlearm_BIG/README.md

     * [pyaudio](https://people.csail.mit.edu/hubert/pyaudio/docs/)
     * [speech_recognition](https://pypi.python.org/pypi/SpeechRecognition/)

-  for downloading them for the specific python2 version I used the following command:
+  to download them for the specific python2 version I used the following command:

   `python2 -m pip install <name of package>`

+---

 All the code that we used by now is from the [LittleArm Website](https://www.littlearmrobot.com/).
 In the following I will explain my own code and what I aimed to do with it.
-To understand how the serial connection works and how to program these just have a look
+To understand how the serial connection works and how to program these just have a more precise look at the code they supply as well as the documentations (particularly [pySerial](https://pypi.python.org/pypi/pyserial/2.7)).

 ## 4. My Code ##